GenericMappingTools/pygmt/doc/ecosystem.md

 #### GeoPandas

-[geopandas][] is an open source project to make working with geospatial data in Python easier.
+[GeoPandas][] is an open source project to make working with geospatial data in Python easier.
 GeoPandas extends the datatypes used by [pandas][] to allow spatial operations on geometric types.
 Geometric operations are performed by [shapely][].
-Geopandas further depends on [pyogrio][] for file access and [matplotlib][] for plotting.
+GeoPandas further depends on [pyogrio][] for file access and [matplotlib][] for plotting.

 PyGMT doesn't directly rely on GeoPandas, but provides support of GeoPandas's data